 This was almost too good for words.
-It was the first time I've ever made ravioli from scratch, and I must confess it is one of my most favorite things that's ever come out of our kitchen.
+I must confess these ravioli are one of my most favorite things to ever come out of our kitchen.
 I browned the warm butter and added rosemary and thyme in at the last minute to create a savory match for the sweet pumpkin.
 It literally melts in your mouth.

 Welcome, beautiful Fall!

 This is a very simple pasta dough and my basic method.
 It's made with 5 eggs, 1 tablespoon of salt, 1 tablespoon of olive oil & 3 cups of all-purpose flour.
 If you own a pasta maker, this will be easy.
 If not, you'll get to do this by hand like me. (:

 In a small bowl, beat the eggs, salt & olive oil.
 In a large bowl, place the flour and create a well in the middle with your hands.
 Pour in the egg mixture to the well.
 Stir with a fork or your hands to fold it all together until the egg mixture is absorbed and the dough forms into a sticky ball.
 Flour your hands and divide the dough into 3 separate chunks.
 Knead each dough a bit to form it into a smooth ball.
 Cover each in cellophane and refrigerate for a few hours.